fawda123/SWMPr/README.md

 `all_params_dtrng` Retrieve records of all parameters within a given date range for a station.
 Optional argument for a single parameter.
 Maximum of 1000 records.
 Wrapper to `exportAllParamsDateRangeXMLNew`.

+`import_local` Import files from a local path.
+The files must be in a specific format, specifically those returned from the CDMO using the [zip downloads](http://cdmo.baruch.sc.edu/aqs/zips.cfm) option for a reserve.

 `single_param` Retrieve up to 100 records for a single parameter starting with the most recent at a given station.
 Wrapper to `exportSingleParamXMLNew` function on web services.

-`import_local` Import files from a local path.
-The files must be in a specific format, specifically those returned from the CDMO using the [zip downloads](http://cdmo.baruch.sc.edu/aqs/zips.cfm) option for a reserve.

 ##Organize

+`comb.swmpr` Combines swmpr objects to a common time series using setstep, such as combining the weather, nutrients, and water quality data for a single station.
+Only different data types can be combined.

 `qaqc.swmpr` Remove QAQC columns and remove data based on QAQC flag values for a swmpr object.
 Only applies if QAQC columns are present.